fchoi0505/Wine_Ratings_Prices/README.md

 ## Purpose:
 _(Reason why selected topic, description of source data, questions hope to answer with the data)_

 The team has selected the topic of wine.
 The reason why this topic was selected is the wine industry is increasingly incorporating Machine Learning and AI into their business models and operations.
 Wine's popularity has increased among consumers and especially more so during this pandemic.
-Our source data is from the website winemag.com.
+Our source data is from the website winemag.com (2017 wine review data set: https://www.kaggle.com/zynicide/wine-reviews).
 The data had a variety of data points such as review of each particular type of wine, its variety, the region it was grown in, country, price, and a finally a rating (e.g. points) of that particular wine.
 The question we hoped to answer initially was, "Is the rating/ quality of a wine predictive from one to the following year?", but through the course of the project, the question evolved to, "Is rating predictive of price for a given year?"

 ## Project Details: